pith/docs/docs/seed/manual/web.md

 # Servlets and Filters

-You can register a servlet and its mappings automatically by annotating your servlet class with {{< java "org.seedstack.seed.web.api.WebServlet" >}}:
+You can register a servlet and its mappings automatically by annotating your servlet class with {{< java "org.seedstack.seed.web.WebServlet" >}}:

     @WebServlet(
         value = "/myservlet/*",